 But studies show that there is competition between newly forming leaves and newly forming fruit for that calcium, and stress factors such as excess nitrogen, drought, moisture, and high heat can all reduce or prevent the calcium from reaching the fruit as it grows.

 Because the leaves have greater transpiration than the fruits, the leaves tend to receive more calcium, leaving the fruits to suffer.

-It’s important to note that despite the many remedies floating around on how you can stop blossom end rot from wreaking havoc on your tomatoes, you cannot treat blossom end rot and you cannot reverse blossom end rot with epsom salts, powdered milk, or other homemade solutions.
+Here’s the thing: Despite the many remedies floating around on how you can stop blossom end rot from wreaking havoc on your tomatoes, you cannot treat blossom end rot and you cannot reverse blossom end rot with epsom salts, powdered milk, or other homemade solutions.

-As you’ll learn below, the problem is likely to resolve on its own but there are steps you can take to lessen the chances (or prevent altogether) of blossom end rot happening to your plants.
+As you’ll learn below, the problem is likely to resolve on its own but there are steps you can take to lessen the chances or prevent blossom end rot from happening to your plants.

 How to fix blossom end rot

-Solution #1: Take it easy with the nitrogen.
+Solution #1: Take it easy on the nitrogen.

 Though nitrogen is a vital nutrient needed for plant growth, too much of it (especially when combined with fast-climbing temperatures) can cause foliage to grow too rapidly before various plant compounds have a chance to “catch up” and move enough calcium into the fruits.